elenawzy/HTML_CSS-Personal-Site/README.md

 # HTML_CSS-Personal-Site
-A personal site made with HTML and CSS
+A personal site made with HTML and CSS, this version is outdated!